hmfaysal/hmfaysal-omega-theme/_posts/2014-04-27-Data-Gateway.md

 > How is that different from using the command-line interface ?

 There are two major differences :
  1. You don't need a personal x.509 certificate
-  2. Metadata is not stored in a Logical File Catalogue, but in the gateway's tracking database.
+ 1. Metadata is not stored in a Logical File Catalogue, but in the gateway's tracking database.

 ## Uploading data is really easy

-First, the good news : you're '''this''' close to just uploading files to something that looks very much like cloud storage.
+First, the good news : you\'re '''this''' close to just uploading files to something that looks very much like cloud storage.
 If you have an account on an Identity Provider which is in the catch-all test federation, you can request authorisation to the portal and by going to the `my-data page`, you can select the file you want to upload.

 The user is presented with a virtual filesystem where they can create directories and organise their files.
 Access buttons are provided for download and delete functionality.